1712n/wall-e/src/prompt/markdown/documentation.md

 - Cost-Efficient Models: [Cloudflare Workers AI](#cloudflare-workers-ai)
   - Good for simpler use cases
   - Includes [text embedding models](#cloudflare-workers-ai-text-embeddings) for vector similarity search
+- [Batch APIs from OpenAI](#openai-batch-api), Google, and Anthropic are perfect for non-latency sensitive use cases.

 ### Requests Optimization
 - [Cloudflare AI Gateway](#cloudflare-ai-gateway) is a proxy between Cloudflare Workers and various AI models and providers.